< Back to Oral History project: Saltwater South: Harkers Island, North Carolina

-Ira Lewis was born on August 2, 1918.
-Mr. Lewis spent many years as a waterman of a different kind.
+Ira Lewis, born in 1918, spent many years as a waterman of a different kind.
 Though he grew up on the shores of Harkers Island fishing as his father did on Shackleford Banks, Mr. Lewis wanted something more for himself.

 “In my day when I come up, it was rough,” he says.
 “There weren’t no employment.
 Most everybody worked in the water.
 I dug clams out there. . . rolling off for seven cents a pail.”